rishi-ratan/Investing-Book-Reviews/ExpectionsInvesting_Review.md

 > Revenue recognition and matching expenses with revenue are thr two fundamental steps that determine earnings.

 **Price-earnings multiples determine value**: Investment community's favorite metric that measures what investors will pay for a stock.
-> Shareholder value per share = EPS x P/E
+> Shareholder value per share = EPS x P/

+Investors typically know last year's EPS or next year's consensus EPS estimate, they typically only need to estimate the appropriate P/E multiple.
+But since E (earnings) are also known, the only unknown is P (price).
+Thus, there is a tautology: to estimate value, you need an estimate of value.

+> P/E multiple does not determine value but rather derives from value.
+Price-earnings analysis is snot an analytical shortcut.
+Its an economic cul-de-sac.